4ciemg/IEM-EQ-Guide/Welcome.md

 # EQ Guide for IEMs

 !!!warning The guide is really long.
-If the guide is too complicated, long, or difficult to understand and apply, there are others available.
+The guide is not meant to be an easy read and requires active effort and participation from the reader.
-One is available through squig.link databases in the Equalizer tab.
+Another guide is available through squig.link databases in the Equalizer tab.
 The yellow question mark button has a short and useful guide that presents a small chunk of this guide's content in a condensed manner, and **is suitable for most people looking for a quick introduction to EQ without wanting to dive into the details**.
-Another is available [here](https://docs.google.com/document/u/0/d/1v4fwy0fW8iXE8O69IjZZ634cIoCwfPDYVnBjJxuT43Y/edit) and is a **good starting point**.
 !!!

 !!!info Guide Overview
 The goal of this guide is to provide the necessary practical information for equalizers (EQ) when it comes to audio reproduction, and is aimed at most people, from beginners to experienced users.
 Some basic theory will be summarized, but **a general understanding of the hearing system, audio, and waves is useful**.
 This guide will be mainly focused on EQ concerning **IEMs**.
-Skip the sections you feel comfortable with, or just do whatever you want.
 !!!

 There are 7 main sections in this guide: